dinoly/trail/README.md

   + "rotate"
 </details>

-### trails
+### trails :wrench:
 If `true` will create trails with multiple particles, currently `2`.

-Note: this may create a lag, use the `effect: "spread"` which will create similar effect with one particle.
+Note: if this creates a lag, use the `effect: "spread"` which will create similar effect with one particle.
 ```js
 trails: true
 ```